skiadas/TheoryCompCourse/schedule.md

 ### Day 1

 Goals
-  ~ - Understand the terms Alphabet, Language, String, in the Theory of Computation context.
+  ~ - Review the basic methodology of proof by contradiction.
-    - Learn the basic terminology related to computational problems
+    - Understand the terms Alphabet, Language, String, in the Theory of Computation context.

 Chapter 3 recap
   ~ - Exercise 3.3
     - Review of proofs by contradiction.
     - Write a formal proof that the program `yesOnString` cannot exist.

-Chapter 4 (4.1-4.3)
+Section 4.1
   ~ - Computational Problems and how they differ from programs
     - Alphabets, Strings, (Formal) Languages
     - Exercise 4.3 (group discussion)